The Commonplace

 0.05

 Nearly one in three reports feeling unsafe.
-Other negative medium self-reported feeling of safety among children and young people (prevalence ≈ 1 in 3)
+Other negative self-reported feeling of safety among children and young people (prevalence ≈ 1 in 3)

 prevalence of self-reported feeling unsafe among youth